openshift/ansible-service-broker/docs/service-bundle.md

 Keys contained in the Secret:

-* ca.crt: a base64-encoded CA certificate that was used to sign the certificate used by the broker to serve its API.
+* ca.crt: a base64-encoded CA certificate
-* service-ca.crt: a base64-encoded CA certificate that was used to sign the certificate used by etcd to serve its API.
+* service-ca.crt: a base64-encoded CA certificate that was used to sign the certificate used by the broker to serve its API and the certificate used by etcd to serve its API.
 * namespace: a base64-encoded string containing the namespace the service bundle is running in.
 * token: a base64-encoded string used to authenticate to the kubernetes API.